DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 VPC and Subnets:
 ![VPC and Subnets](image-6.png)

-NACL(Netowrk Access Control List) and Security Groups:
+NACL(Network Access Control List) and Security Groups:
 ![NACL and Security Groups](image-7.png)

 Network Config: Create a VPC with CIDR of /16, then create a subnet inside it with CIDR /24, now there is only one route in the subnet i.e to local, so create internet gateway and add it in route table with CIDR /0, now you can create an EC2 with the created VPC and subnet.
 You can add security groups in EC2 to allow SSH, TCP etc., You can also use NACL in VPC to block particular ip or allow connections etc., in security groups and NACL, type means to block SSH or ALL TCP connections coming from specific ip.
 Set rule number in NACL as multiples of 10